realstoman/vuejs-tailwindcss-portfolio/README.md

 -   [Download it from nodejs.org](https://nodejs.org)
 -   [Install it using NVM ](https://github.com/nvm-sh/nvm)
--   If you're on Mac, install it with Homebrew:
+-   If you're on Mac, Homebrew is a good option too:

 ```
 brew install node